solo-io/gloo/docs/content/guides/gloo_federation/cluster_registration.md

 Cluster registration creates a KubernetesCluster CR that contains information about the cluster that was just registered, including its credentials.

-Credentials for the remote cluster are stored in a secret in the gloo-fed namespace.
+Credentials for the remote cluster are stored in a secret in the gloo-system namespace.
 The secret name will be the same as the `cluster-name` specified when registering the cluster.

 ```
-kubectl get secret -n gloo-fed local
+kubectl get secret -n gloo-system local
 ```

 ```